VirgilSecurity/virgil-crypto-c/docs/c_module.md

 visibility:
     Defines symbol binary visibility.
 This attribute must not be inherited.
     The visibility attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Symbols of the types and methods are visible in a binary file.
 private: Symbols of the types and methods are hidden in a binary file.

 scope:
     Defines component visibility within scope.
-This attribute can be inherited.
+This attribute must not be inherited.
 The scope attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Component is visible for outside world.